David Dein: Twinning Project

-In October 2018, Dein launched the Twinning Project at Wembley Stadium.
+In October 2018, Dein launched the Twinning Project at Wembley.
 The Project, a partnership between football clubs and prisons, is backed by the UK Government and football bodies.
 The scheme will help clubs deliver coaching, refereeing courses and other sporting qualifications to provide routes to paid employment for prisoners.

 Dein, who has given talks in over 100 prisons across the UK, said at the project's launch: "Football can be a powerful force for good, and the Twinning Project will use this to help people change their lives when they are released from prison".

-In November 2021 Dein and Arsene Wenger raised £150,000 for the Twinning Project at a sell-out event at the London Palladium, hosted by footballers Ian Wright and Alex Scott.
+In November 2021, Dein and Arsene Wenger raised £150,000 for the Twinning Project at a sell-out event at the London Palladium, hosted by footballers Ian Wright and Alex Scott.

 Personal life

 Dein lives in Totteridge, north London, and has a large house in Mayfair.
 He has been married to his wife Barbara since 1972, and is the father to a daughter, Sasha Dein Fugazzola, and two sons Darren and Gavin Dein, and the grandfather to eight grandchildren.
+His first cousin is lawyer Jeremy Dein.

 Dein's son, Darren, is a solicitor, and was Thierry Henry's best man. and his second son Gavin Dein, is the founder and CEO of Reward Insight who, in November 2020, sold a minority stake in his business in a deal worth over £100m.

 Dein was chairman of the Theatre Investment Fund in England.

 On 29 December 2018, Dein was awarded an MBE in the 2019 Queen's New Year honours list for his services to football and for voluntary work in school and prisons.